 In fact, my conversations with him and others made me realize that I had already been doing it!
 It was just a lot less formal and only involved a closely held group of investors (close friends and family).
 The key steps I needed to take was to formalize it and do larger deals to justify the expenses involved with doing that.

-It took a little while to get rolling after that conversation, but now Kenny and I are working on some deals together.
+It took a little while to get rolling after that conversation, but now he and I are working on some deals together.

 2017 and Beyond

 This is going to be an amazing year for the online platform as well as my real estate investments and business.